JB012/twitter-replica/README.md

 ## How It Runs

-Open two terminals.
-In one terminal, enter "node server" in /src.
-In the other terminal enter *npm run dev* in /.
+In the root directory, enter *npm run dev*.

 ## What I Learned